Activities for The Great Big Green Week

 You’ll find the activity here.

 Your pupils might also want to look at reducing their family’s carbon footprint.
-For this, you can get some ideas from our climate change activity ideas page.
+Take a look at our climate change activity ideas page for ideas!

 And if we don’t make changes?